 Development not classified as single house development may be determined under delegated authority or by Elected Members.
-The types of proposals, limitations and protocols for seeking delegated authority are prescribed by the Shire's Delegated Authority Register.
-Delegation is not sought for proposals which seek significant departures from the planning policy framework, or when valid objections are received, or when refusal is contemplated.
+The types of proposals, limitations and protocols for seeking delegated authority is prescribed by an adopted local planning policy.
+Delegation not sought for proposals are those which seek significant departures from the planning policy framework, or when valid objections are received, or when refusal is contemplated.